Class cli.Confirm

 Displays a prompt with a list of labelled responses styled as a cli.Select menu.
 The user navigates with arrow keys or typing, and confirms with Enter.
 Optionally the widget can be cancelled with <esc> or <ctrl+c>.

-Each response entry is a table { label = string, value = any, cancel = bool? }.
-When value is omitted it defaults to label.
+Each response entry is a table { label = string, id = any, cancel = bool? }.
+When id is omitted it defaults to label.
 Marking an entry with cancel = true means pressing Escape selects that entry instead of returning nil, "cancelled".

 NOTE: you MUST call terminal.initialize before calling this widget's :run() method.